-Broken by Trump
+The Downfall of the Republican Party

-On Friday, Republicans in the United States Senate—with the exception of Mitt Romney and Susan Collins—voted to prevent John Bolton, President Trump’s former national-security adviser, from testifying in the impeachment trial of the president.
+On Friday, Republicans in the United States Senate—with the exception of Mitt Romney and Susan Collins—voted to prevent John Bolton, Donald Trump’s former national security adviser, from testifying in the impeachment trial of the president.

-The reason they did so is undeniable: They did not want to hear from the most credible fact-witness of all, one whose account would further implicate the president in his corrupt scheme—his “drug deal,” in Bolton’s words—to pressure the Ukrainian government to open an investigation to harm Trump’s main political opponent.
+The reason they did so is undeniable: They did not want to hear from the most credible fact witness of all, one whose account would further implicate the president in his corrupt scheme—his “drug deal,” in Bolton’s words—to pressure the Ukrainian government to open an investigation to harm Trump’s main political opponent.

 Republicans, from beginning to end, sought not to ensure that justice be done or truth be revealed.
-Instead, they sought to ensure that Donald Trump not be removed from office under any circumstances, defending him at all costs.
+Instead, they sought to ensure that Trump not be removed from office under any circumstances, defending him at all costs.
 The job of Senate Republicans was to make their acquittal of the president as quick and painless for them as possible.
 In this particular case, facts and evidence—reality—were viewed as grave threats, which is why they had to be buried.

 This is simply the latest act in an unfolding political drama, one in which the party of Lincoln and Reagan has now become, in every meaningful sense, the party of Trump.